Two sides of the same coin...

 C. Mind Programming.
 Then there is the idea of plugging into an abductee’s mind while they sleep and programming them for different purposes.
 Various agendas as discussed in “Chasing Phantoms” include:

 There are also other types of MILABS programming dreams that I’ve come across in my research and which are mentioned in my book, concerning dangerous black ops reconnaissance type missions.
-They’re usually blindly accepted by the target to have been genuine MILABs experiences that they actually experienced while they were abducted, and awake, but in some other location they’d been brought to.
-I disagree, and suspect they were dream, trance, and/or virtual reality programming.
+They’re usually blindly accepted by the target to have been genuine MILABs experiences that they actually experienced while they were abducted, and awake and brought to some other location.
+I disagree, and suspect they were either dream, trance, and/or virtual reality programming.
 Only because the situations described start out vivid and detailed enough, but end up taking on a dream-like quality, and just something about them feels off and wrong to me in general.
+(These missions are usually life and death……..so what would happen should the abductee being used in these various reconnaissance missions not survive and make it back?
+Hello.
+What, they just mysteriously disappear from their homes never to be seen or heard from again?
+It’s one thing when a paid government soldier who’s on the books dies in battle, quite another when some everyday secret MILAB living in suburbia suffers the same fate.
+Which is why I don’t buy it.)
 However, I don’t necessarily think that the targets/authors are lying.
-I think they truly believe that these MILABs adventures happened to them, but they’re not considering the idea that it was all virtual, for some sort of experimentation/testing, behavior modification or training purpose, and that they never really took place.
+I think they truly believe that these MILABs adventures happened to them, but they’re making the mistake of taking everything at face value.
+They’re not considering the idea that it was all virtual, for some sort of experimentation/testing, behavior modification and/or training purpose.

 Frequency Rewiring/Trauma Induction, where the target is being “plugged into” by either human elements or “alien,” and told very suggestive commanding things while they sleep with the apparent goal to rewire the brain and alter behavioral responses.
 As mentioned in “Chasing Phantoms” I experienced on several occasions during the time period of 2002-03 waking up from a sleep and catching something in the act of programming me with repeating negative commands.
 In one case it was “YOU WILL NOT REMEMBER WHO YOU ARE NO MATTER WHAT ANYBODY SAYS TO YOU!!
 YOU WILL NOT REMEMBER WHO YOU ARE NO MATTER WHAT ANYBODY SAYS TO YOU!!” and in another it was “YOU WILL ONLY SEE WHAT’S WRONG AND UGLY IN THE WORLD!!
 YOU WILL ONLY SEE WHAT’S WRONG AND UGLY IN THE WORLD!!”
 Very alarming to say the least, and I’m thankful I woke up and busted stuff in the act so as to be aware that this sort of programming was trying to be instilled in me.
 Before that I had no idea.
 Even with this knowledge it was still difficult for me to pull myself out of the pessimistic and negative mindset I found myself in at that time.
 Can’t imagine what would have happened if I hadn’t been aware and then inexplicably found myself in that state.
 O.o Makes me wonder how many other programming commands may be instilled in my subconscious that I’m not aware of because I didn’t wake up in time to catch them……and how rampant this could be in the general population as a whole.
 Seems like an easy way to help keep large segments of the population squelched down and under negative control.